scious/documentation/docs/scious-search/latest.md

 - Refer to our demo's editor for a self documented guide on how to setup and use Scious Search.
 - Need help integrating Scious Search?
 Drop a message in our official Bubble thread and we'll help you get going!
 - Prefer for someone to integrate Scious Search for you?
 Set
+- We offer a [Service Level Agreement](https://buy.stripe.com/8wMg2x1if3zz3ba6op) for customers requiring service and maintenance guarentees.